Frequently Asked Questions (FAQ)

 I’m having trouble logging into my JOIN U of T portal.

-If you have entered the correct values and still have problems logging in with your JOINid, try resetting your password.
+If you have entered the correct values and are still having problems logging in with your JOINid, try resetting your password.
 Please be advised that your password reset will take effect within one business day.
 If you are still experiencing difficulty logging into your JOIN U of T portal after a password reset, please contact Enrolment Services and provide a screenshot of your error message.

 I submitted my Supplementary Application Form (SAF), but need to update my information.
 How do I do that?